web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/tools/rspack.md

 ### Function Type

-You can also configure it as a function, which accepts one parameter, the original Rspack configuration, you can modify this configuration, and then return a new configuration.
+You can also configure it as a function, which accepts one parameter, the original rspack configuration, you can modify this configuration, and then return a new configuration.
 For example:

 ```js
 export default {